fullstack-development/donat-pool-onchain/ErrorCodes.md

 911: Unexpected payment to the Voter during the Vote transaction
 912: Can't vote for applied proposal
 913: Can't vote after proposal deadline
-908: Proposal deadline should not be changed during the Vote transaction
+914: Proposal deadline should not be changed during the Vote transaction
-909: Proposal applied field value should not be changed during the Vote transaction
+915: Proposal applied field value should not be changed during the Vote transaction
+916: Should mint Vote receipt during the vote transaction